Who are we?

 Will I be sent information that I did not ask for?

 A cookie is a small text file that is sent to and stored on your computer.
-We use essential cookies served by our website hosting service (Webfaction) and cookies by Google.
+We use essential cookies served by our website hosting service and by Google for the purposes of analysing usage of our Websites.
+None of the cookies we use allow us to identify an individual user.

 What security will exist?